-What this says is that if you have established a disjunction $P_1 \lor \ldots \lor P_n$ , and you have also shown that S follows from each of the disjuncts $P_1$ through $P_n$ , then you can conclude S. Again, it does not matter what order the subproofs appear in, or even that they come after the disjunction.
-When applying the rule, you will cite the step containing the disjunction, plus each of the required subproofs.
+What this says is that if you have established a disjunction $P_1 \vee ... \vee P_n$, and you have also shown that S follows from each of the disjuncts P_1 through P_n , then you can conclude S. Again, it does not matter what order the subproofs appear in, or even that they come after the disjunction.
+When applying the

 Let's look at another example of this rule, to emphasize how justifications involving subproofs are given.
-Here is a proof showing that A follows from the sentence $(B \land A) \lor (A \land C)$ .
+Here is a proof showing that A follows from the sentence $(B \land A) \lor (A \land C)$.